exokitxr/webmr-docs-old/docs/linux.md

   sudo apt-get update
   sudo apt-get disy-upgrade -y
   ```
   Alternatively you might need to use a newer Linux release.
-This problem has been encountered in LTS versions.
+This problem has been encountered in Ubuntu LTS versions.
+See also: https://stackoverflow.com/questions/43070900/version-glibcxx-3-4-22-not-found